 After termination and applying to receive benefits, the member may rollover vested funds to another qualified plan, structure a periodic payment under the Investment Plan, receive a lump-sum distribution, leave the funds invested for future distribution, or any combination of these options.
 Disability coverage is provided; the member may either transfer the account balance to the Plan when approved for disability retirement to receive guaranteed lifetime monthly benefits under the Plan, or remain in the Investment Plan and rely upon that account balance for retirement income.

-For the fiscal year ended September 30, 2018, the Sheriff's contributions to the Investment Plan totaled \$424,980.
+For the fiscal year ended September 30, 2019, the Sheriff's pension expense related to the Investment Plan totaled \$504,905.

 Note 4 - Other Postemployment Benefits (OPEB)